yuxin212/mathforaihw1/README.md

-# mathforaihw1
+# Homework 1 of Math for AI
-Code and output for problem 7
+Code and output for problem 7 are in 'p7.ipynb'